YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-16-sql-babble.markdown

 lang: en
 ---

-[Note: The post is a summary of what I learning with the ]
+[Note: The post is a summary of what I learning with the SQL for Data Science by Coursera]

 Cross Join: each row from the first table joins with all the rows of another table